yuejiaointel/scikit-learn-intelex/doc/sources/kaggle/classification.rst

 Kaggle Kernels for Classification Tasks
 ***************************************

-The following Kaggle kernels show how to patch scikit-learn with |intelex| for various classification tasks.
+The following Kaggle kernels show how to patch scikit-learn with |sklearnex| for various classification tasks.
-These kernels usually include a performance comparison between stock scikit-learn and scikit-learn patched with |intelex|.
+These kernels usually include a performance comparison between stock scikit-learn and scikit-learn patched with |sklearnex|.

 .. include:: /kaggle/note-about-tps.rst